Arvin Ghahremani: Trial and execution

 During his trial, supporters of Ghahremani, including political figures and human rights activists, expressed concerns that he was not receiving a fair trial.
 Deborah Lipstadt, U.S. Special Envoy to Monitor and Combat Antisemitism, expressed concerns that Ghahremani was not receiving a fair trial because he was Jewish.
 Concerns were also raised that elements of his defense were ignored during trial, including that he acted in self-defense and rendered aid to the injured party.
 Ghahremani's family contended that Ghahremani did not receive adequate representation by his lawyer, that "key errors in the case were intentionally ignored," and that Ghahremani's attempts to save the victim were not accounted for during the trial.
 Additionally, according to experts on Iran's judicial system and rights activists, Ghahremani was subjected to a discriminatory judicial system that prioritized Muslims over Jews.

 Ghahremani was sentenced to qisas (a form of retributive justice in traditional Islamic law) for murder, with the execution to be carried out at Kermanshah Central Prison on 18 May 2024, which was later delayed until 20 May.

 Under Iranian law, victims' relatives may accept a financial settlement as an alternative punishment.
 Initially, Shokri's family agreed to accept diya (blood money) in lieu of capital punishment; however, they subsequently retracted their decision and demanded Ghahremani's execution upon learning of his Jewish background, according to Iran Human Rights.
 Shokri's family repeatedly refused to accept $1 million in diyat, and multiple attempts by Kermanshah Kalimian Association, the Jewish community in Kermanshah, to mediate with Islamic officials and through Iran's Council for Dispute Resolution were unsuccessful.

 The community also made appeals to the governments of Russia and Germany.
 Global Jewish communities raised over $1.5 million and offered to build a mosque in the name of the deceased.

 On 19 May, Ghahremani received a one-month stay of execution following a global pressure campaign, including by Persian Jewish communities around the world and human rights organizations such as Iran Human Rights.
-In the previous 28 days before Ghahremani's stay, more than 103 people were executed in Iran.
+In the 28 days before Ghahremani's stay, more than 103 people were executed in Iran.

 On 25 May, Iran's Supreme Court denied a request for retrial.
 Ghahremani was hanged on 4 November after the Supreme Court affirmed the death sentence.
 He was executed without prior notice to his family.

 Ghahremani was the first Jewish person executed in Iran since 1994, when 77-year-old Feysollah Mechubad was put to death for "associating with Zionism," following earlier executions of Habib Elghanian in 1979 and Avraham Boruchim in 1980.